Solzhenitsyn and American Culture

 Hardcover | 9780268108250 | October 2020

-David P. Deavel is visiting assistant professor of Catholic studies at the University of St. Thomas in St. Paul, Minnesota, and editor of LOGOS: A Journal of Catholic Thought and Culture.
+David P. Deavel is visiting assistant professor of Catholic studies and co-director of the Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy at the University of St. Thomas in St. Paul, Minnesota, and editor of LOGOS: A Journal of Catholic Thought and Culture.

-Jessica Hooten Wilson is associate professor of literature at John Brown University.
+Jessica Hooten Wilson is the Louise Cowan Scholar in Residence at the University of Dallas.
 She is the author of a number of books, including Walker Percy, Fyodor Dostoevsky, and the Search for Influence.